 This project will assess the impacts of climate change on Delta’s agricultural water supply and future demand of that water as well as provide recommendations for priority improvements to meet current and future agricultural water needs.

-Delta’s agricultural water supply comes from a system of ditches, intakes and control structures that serve over 6,000 hectares of agricultural land, over half of which is irrigated.
-Climate change is anticipated to increase irrigation demand across Delta while changes to Fraser River flows and sea level rise are expected to reduce intake windows of fresh water availability.
+Delta’s agricultural water is supplied through a system of ditches, intakes and control structures that serve over 6,000 hectares of agricultural land, over half of which is irrigated.
+Climate change is anticipated to increase irrigation demand across Delta, while changes to Fraser River flows and sea level rise are expected to reduce intake windows of fresh water availability.

 This project will:

-- assess the capacity of the current agricultural water system under future climate conditions, including increased water demand and reduced water intake windows
+- assess the capacity of the supply system infrastructure to meet demands under future climate conditions

-- assess the feasibility of prioritized improvement to the agricultural water system, including agricultural water demand, practical hydrology and infrastructure requirements
+- assess the feasibility of the agricultural surface water system and prioritize improvements to ensure the supply can meet future demands, taking into consideration agricultural water uses, hydrology and infrastructure characteristics

-- conduct a high level cost-benefit evaluation of prioritized improvements
+- provide a high-level cost-benefit evaluation of the recommended improvements